Megan74/myblog/posts/post-5.md

 ## My Headline

-  Being familiar with building projects is a huge deal, being able to store, retrieve, delete, update, handle datas, is another level
+  Being familiar with building projects is a huge deal, being able to store, retrieve, delete, update, handle datas, is on an another level